Ban-Zhan/ComplexHeatmap-reference/book/03-heatmap_annotations.md

 )
 ```

-Finally, you need to push a viewport for graphics and finally pop the viewport.

 All the `anno_*()` functions introduced in this section actually are not really annotation
 functions, while they are functions generating annotation functions with specific configurations.
-However, users don't need to be that aware of that.
+However, users don't need to be that aware of.

 ```r